-A selection committee made up of representatives from CAS, the CAS Board of Directors, and the Young Academy of Norway, presents a short list for the CAS Board of Directors, who lastly select the two Young CAS Fellow projects in February 2020.
+A selection committee made up of representatives from CAS, the CAS Board of Directors, and the Young Academy of Norway, presents a short list for the CAS Board of Directors, who lastly select the two Young CAS Fellows in February 2021.

-The quality of the project, the applicant’s merits and experiences will be
+The quality of the research, the applicant’s merits and experiences will be evaluated.

 If you have any questions about the application process, please do not hesitate to contact adviser Karoline Kvellestad Isaksen.